 • reed_sol_01.c: This takes three parameters: k, m and w.
-It performs a classic Reed-Solomon coding of k words onto m words, using a Vandermonde-based distribution matrix in $GF(2^w)$.
-W must be 8, 16 or 32.
+It performs a classic Reed-Solomon coding of k devices onto m devices, using a Vandermonde-based distribution matrix in $GF(2^w)$. w must be 8, 16 or 32.
+Each device is set up to hold sizeof(long) bytes.
 It uses reed_sol_vandermonde_coding_matrix() to generate the distribution matrix, and then procedures from jerasure.c to perform the coding and decoding.
 Example: